casee/spring-boot-angular/README.md

 If everything seems to work correctly we can build the project using:
 **mvn clean install**

-*Make sure you are executing the command in the spring-boot-angular-maven-build parent module*
+*Make sure you are executing the command in the spring-boot-angular parent module*

-After building the application, in the backend is generated the target/ folder which contains the jar: backend-0.0.1-SNAPSHOT.jar And in the **frontend** is generated the dist/ folder and node_modules.
+After building the application two jars generated:
+ * backend-0.0.1-SNAPSHOT.jar
+ * frontend-0.0.1-SNAPSHOT.jar

-If you want to run the executable JAR, open terminal and add:
+If you want to run the executable JAR, open terminal and run:

 java -jar backend-0.0.1-SNAPSHOT.jar